 a) Issuance of Strikes and Fines

 Proctors and the Residence Supervisor may issue warnings or strike and fine notices, for any infraction of the Rules and Regulations, specifying the infraction, amount of the fine, as well as the due date of the fine.
-The fines and strikes will be logged by the Dean of Residence.
+The fines and strikes will be logged by the Residence Supervisor.

 All fines must be paid by the due date, or $1.00 per day will be added to the fine.
 Fines are paid to the Residence Supervisor.

 The Residence Supervisor may call a Disciplinary Committee meeting, to deal with more serious infractions.
-A student may also request a meeting to petition, discuss, or appeal a strike or fine.
-The Disciplinary Committee will decide on the appropriate action to be taken.
+The Disciplinary Committee will meet to decide on the appropriate action to be taken.
+Once determined, the Residence Supervisor and Proctors will meet with the resident and explain the decision.

 Quorum for The Disciplinary Committee takes place when any two proctors cannot be present at the meeting.
-The Quorum consists of Dean of Residence (Chair), Residence Supervisor, President of the H.U.R.S.C. or designate, and two Proctors.
+The Quorum consists of Executive Director (Chair), Residence Supervisor, and two Proctors.
 The Disciplinary Committee acts as an appeal committee for all minor offenses.
 A resident may appeal decisions of the Disciplinary Committee.

-If confidential in nature, the president of the H.U.S.C.A may not be present.
+If confidential in nature, one or both of the proctors may not be present.

 a) Request for Appeal – Any request for an appeal must be made in writing to the Residence Supervisor, stating the grounds for the appeal, within 24 hours of notification of the disciplinary action.
-A copy of the appeal will be given to the President/Vice-Chancellor and Dean of Residence.
+A copy of the appeal will be given to the Executive Director.

 b) Appeals will only be granted on one or more of the following grounds: